Strategic-Software-Solutions/CovidRegistry/README.md

 **User Name Available**
 ----
-  Check if a Bio-Linked user name is available or not.
+  Check if a Bio-Linked username is available or not.

 * **URL**